 This course is the study of the dynamic interaction of communication and culture and the process of inducing change in the intercultural settings.
 Special consideration will be given to learning a new language, tools, methodologies, and development of specific intercultural communication skills with practical experience in language learning.
-Offered: spring
+Cross-listed as ICS 320.